apikzorian/v2/week06/hw/README.md

 ```

 ### Results
-Training on the V100 took about 1.5 hours, while it took <> on the P100.
-The AUC was the same in both cases.
+Training on the V100 took about 1.5 hours, while it took 6h on the P100 (4x!).
+The AUC was 0.97 in both cases.